awoisoak/terraservice-core/README.md

-# core
+# Core
-Core tf module to test terraservice approach using TFC Related repo https://github.com/awoisoak/service1
+Core Terraform (TF) module to test a terraservice approach using Terraform Cloud (TFC) Related repo https://github.com/awoisoak/service1

-This repository handle the IaC files that are core of the projects.
+This Core repository handle the IaC files that are core of the projects.
-The idea is that other repositories that hold the app/service code will hold their specific IaC files but will retrieve a more generic/common/core infra resources from the outputs of this repository.
+The idea is that other repositories with the app/service code will hold as well their specific TF files.
+Those will be able to retrieve a more generic/common/core infra resources from the outputs of this Core repository.

+Workspaces setup in TFC:

+terraservice-core-development-core
+|
+|----> terraservice-core-development-network
+|----> terraservice-core-development-storage

 //TODO current modules architecture is just an example.
 Think about an architecture that might make more sense
 //TODO plan how to manage module versioning